bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Starlark enables extensibility without needing to fork the core build system.
 This boundary helps the developer to focus on their business logic instead of the core of the build system.
-For example, the Apple specific logic of bundling an `ios_application` is external to Bazel's core residing in the rule set, `rules_apple`.
+For example, the Apple-specific logic of bundling an `ios_application` is defined outside Bazel's core by `rules_apple`.

-With Starlark, the possibilities are endless. _technically they aren't endless as the language is not turing complete_.For more information, please see the [Starlark documentation](https://docs.bazel.build/versions/master/skylark/language.html).
+With Starlark, the possibilities are endless. _technically they aren't endless as the language is not Turing complete_.
+For more information, please see the [Starlark documentation](https://docs.bazel.build/versions/master/skylark/language.html).